NguyenVuNhan/lpp/README.md

-# lpp
-Logic in professional practice
+# LPP - Logic in professional practice